Convex-Dev/design/docs/cad/003_encoding/README.md

 ### TODO: A few remaining tags

+For details, please refer to the Convex implementation.
+Details in the source code :-)

 ## Implementation Notes

+### Convex JVM Implementation

 In the Convex JVM implementation, cells are represented by subclasses of the class `convex.core.data.ACell`.
-Having a common abstract base class is helpful for performance, allows for convenient implementation of common cell functionality, and ensures that all cell instances are designed to work with a common abstract class interface.
+Having a common abstract base class allows for convenient implementation of common cell functionality, is helpful for performance, and ensures that all cell instances offer a common interface.

+The implementation allows for internal usage of "non-canonical" cells.
+These are cell instances that may break rules, e.g. encoding more than 4096 bytes in a single flat Blob.
+These are only used for temporary purposes (typically for performance reasons) and are always converted back to a canonical implementation for encoding purposes.

+The implementation keeps singleton "interned" references for various common values.
+This is mainly to avoid repeated memory allocation for such values.
+These currently include:
+- The two boolean values `true` and `false`
+- Small integers
+- Empty maps, sets, strings and blobs etc.
+- Static constants such as Strings, Keywords and Symbols used frequently in the CVM

 The JVM `null` value is interpreted as the Convex `nil` value.
-This is an implementation decision, chosen for efficiency and performance reasons.
+This is an implementation decision, again chosen for efficiency and performance reasons.
 However there is no strict requirement that `nil` must be represented this way (for example, it could alternatively be a singleton value).